 - Greg Egan's Incandescence gleefully avoids this.
 Mostly it concerns itself with physics concepts — when you're a pre-industrial civilization orbiting a black hole, physics is really important — but, for example, the aliens in question discover the Kerr metric for a rotating black hole (which we derived in 1963) slightly before they figure out universal gravitation (discovered by some guy named Isaac Newton in the late 17th century).

-- Somehow, in Animorphs, the Andalites invented computers before books.
+- The Andalites somehow invented computers before books.
 They consider books to be more convenient.
 Apparently they have yet to invent a "Search" function.

 - In Dragon's Egg, while the Cheela's technological evolution is loosely patterned after mankind's, some of it is necessarily influenced by their environment — mostly the huge gravity and magnetic field of the Cheela home world.
 So they invent the sleigh instead of the wheel because gravity makes axles impractical and in their "metal casting"note the molds need to be oriented along the magnetic field.